janel-developer/janel-developer/README.md

 Welcome to my github profile.
 I am a software developer with more than 20 years experience, most of which I owe to IBM where I was an AIX developer.

 For the past couple of years I've been teaching an accredited web development bootcamp in Brisbane, Australia and I love it!
-If you are interested, check out what we do at <a class="link" href="https://coderacademy.edu.au/" target="_blank">Coder Academy</a>.
+If you are interested, check out what we do at <a href="https://coderacademy.edu.au/" target="_blank">Coder Academy</a>.

 My current role has introduced me to the wonderful world of web development.
 So much fun!